 - A couple of hours later, offer the seed mix, but substitute a formulated diet for only 10 percent of the seeds.
 Mix the pellets with the seed so your bird has to work around the pellets to get to the seed.
 You may want to grind some of the pellets and sprinkle them over the seed so the bird can get accustomed to the taste of the formulated diet.

 - Once your bird has at least tried the pellets, start to decrease the seed and increase the pellets in small increments until you get to the desired amount.

 - If your bird is still reluctant, you can offer the seed mix for only an hour or two a couple of times a day, with a dish of the pellets available all the time.

 - Be patient.
-For really stubborn birds, the gradual shift may take months rather than weeks.
+For stubborn birds, the gradual shift may take months rather than weeks.

-- If your bird is in the stubborn category, keep a close eye on his or her weight (invest in a small gram scale and weigh regularly).
+- If your bird is in the stubborn category, keep a close eye on its weight (invest in a small gram scale and weigh regularly).

 Success Is Possible

-For smaller parrots such as budgies and cockatiels, once you achieve a diet that is just 25% seeds (25% seed, 50% pellets, and 25% fresh foods) you have succeeded!
-For larger parrots, continue to decrease the seeds a bit more so that the diet is only about 10% seeds overall (with about 50-60% pellets and the rest made up of fresh foods and treats).
+For smaller parrots such as budgies and cockatiels, once you achieve a diet that is just 25 percent seeds (25 percent seed, 50 percent pellets, and 25 percent fresh foods) you have succeeded!
+For larger parrots, continue to decrease the seeds a bit more so that the diet is only about 10 percent seeds overall (with about 50–60 percent pellets and the rest made up of fresh foods and treats).

 Making the switch may be difficult, discouraging, and time-consuming (not to mention the wasted pellets until your bird accepts them).
 Just remember, your effort is worth it and you will be rewarded with a healthy bird on a well-balanced and nutritious diet.